 South Dorset MCZ was originally recommended by the Finding Sanctuary regional project in 2011 to help meet the broad-scale habitat targets set and due to the occurrence of subtidal chalk within the site.
 South Dorset MCZ was designated in 2013 for subtidal coarse sediment and subtidal chalk.
 Since the site was recommended, further data analysis and an additional site survey in 2013 confirmed the presence of moderate energy circalittoral rock and subtidal chalk within the site.
 A new modelled habitat map based on the 2013 site survey data was also produced that revised the extent of subtidal mixed sediments and subtidal coarse sediment within the site.

 A further survey was carried out by Natural England in 2015, identifying the presence of high energy circalittoral rock within the MCZ.
 This feature was designated as an additional protected feature of the site in Tranche Three.
-Further detail on the evidence for this MCZ can be found in the Evidence section.
+Further detail on the evidence for this MCZ can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this MCZ can be found in the designation order in the Relevant Documentation section.